GDPR and Brexit: 6 Steps to take

 It is important to note that the UK government has stated that, when the UK leaves the EU, transfers to the EEA from the UK will not be restricted.
 This means you will be able to continue to send personal data from the UK to the EEA without any new/additional requirements.

 Rules on transfers to countries outside the EEA are likely to remain similar.
-In the ICO’s option at “this stage you don’t need to take any specific steps.
+In the ICO’s opinion at “this stage you don’t need to take any specific steps.
 We expect the UK government to confirm that the UK will reflect existing EU adequacy decisions, approved EU Standard Contractual Clauses and Binding Corporate Rules.”

 Step 4: European Operations